Gavron Warning in California Divorces

-Gavron warning in a California divorce has more complex layers than most people realize.
+Gavron warnings in a California divorce have complex layers

 The term Gavron warning comes from a California appellate court decision called Marriage of Gavron.
 Since the Gavron appellate decision over 20 years ago, the California legislature has created Family Code section of 4330.
 In this article, we will look at some common questions about Gavron warnings.